DEFRA/epr-frontend/docs/defra-id-oidc-flow.md

 ## Overview

-The authentication system uses the standard OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange) support.
+The authentication system uses the standard OAuth 2.0 Authorisation Code flow with PKCE (Proof Key for Code Exchange) support.
 The `epr-frontend` acts as the OIDC client (Relying Party), while `cdp-defra-id-stub` acts as the OIDC Provider (Identity Provider).

 ## System Components